johnalison/obsidian-notes/Journal/24 April 2025 Thursday.md

 - $176.94 M total BAC and the $14.82M

+# Saw YKK
-Saw YKK... claims will only be director for a year.
+... claims will only be director for a year.
 (Should have told her I was coming!)

 # Chat Marko
 - Good discussion
-- Vivek
+- Vivek comparing himself to Einstein

 # L1T Review